metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 as much code/test cases as possible, making changes to exiting code can then be easily tested!\
-If test case/concept expands to several functions or if it completly unrelated to functions it should be a separate test.
+If test case/concept expands to several functions or if it completely unrelated to functions it should be a separate test.

-All tests reside in "Test" folder which cotains subfolder for each module, take a look there for examples.
+All tests reside in "Test" folder which contains subfolder for each module, take a look there for examples.

 ## Modules and 3rd party code